 Can you make your own garlic infused oil at home?

 Garlic contains a microorganism called Clostridium botulinum (C.bot), which can cause botulism.
 Botulism is rare, but serious.
 Since C. bot thrives in low oxygen environments, homemade oil can be contaminated with it.
-Commercially produced garlic infused olive oils, like Cobram Estate, go through a processing technique to prevent bacterial growth, so these are the best bet for health reasons.
+Commercially produced garlic infused olive oils go through a processing technique to prevent bacterial growth, so these are the best bet for health reasons.

 Can you just cook with garlic and remove it before eating?

 Unfortunately, because the fructans are water soluble, they will leach into the rest of the food and make the whole dish high FODMAP.
 So cooking with garlic and removing it prior to eating doesn’t work so well.